framps/raspiBackupDoc/en/src/general-options.md

 A list of supported languages can be found [here](language-support.md#supported-languages).

-If you want to help to give *raspiBackup* another language, you are welcome to do so, to do so.
-Details can be found [in this description](../local-language-support-for-languages-other-than-de-and-en-l10n.md).
+If you want to help to give *raspiBackup* another language, you are welcome to do so, Details can be found [in this description](../local-language-support-for-languages-other-than-de-and-en-l10n.md).

 | option name | default | in installer | configuration name |
 |-------------|----------|--------------|--------------------|